LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 git add <file you edited>
 git commit
 ```
-Alternatively you can run `git add .` to stage all changes.
+Alternatively, you can run `git add -n .` to view all modified files and then run `git add .` to stage all changes.

 {% include alerts/tip.html content="The first line of your commit message will become the change's title.
 Add a blank line after the title and write the summary of changes there, if you would like.
 Make sure that each line does not exceed 80 chars and the title should not exceed 50 chars." %}